Degree in Biomedical Laboratory Techniques

 Should you need further information regarding the Graduation procedure, please contact the Graduation Office at graduation@unicamillus.org.

-b) verifying the achievement of the objectives pursued or identifying any reasons for a failure or partial achievement;
+2) verify the achievement of predetermined objectives or identify reasons for non-achievement or partial achievement;

 Contacts:

-Reports to Didactic Director: fabbio.marcuccilli@unicamillus.org
+Reports to Programme Director: fabbio.marcuccilli@unicamillus.org

 → Reports to Didactic Administrative Office of the Degree Course: hp.didactics@@unicamillus.org